rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-start-formset-hook.md

-# `get_start_private_thread_formset_hook`
+# `get_private_thread_start_formset_hook`

-This hook wraps the standard function that Misago uses to create a new `StartPrivateThreadFormset` instance with forms for posting a new private thread.
+This hook wraps the standard function that Misago uses to create a new `PrivateThreadStartFormset` instance with forms for starting a new private thread.

 ## Location